-ANSWER: Scripture itself does not discuss any theories related to evolution.
-It does, however, bear record of creation through a Supreme Being.
+The Bible does not use the word evolution or directly mention its theories.
+It does, however, bear record of the universe's creation through a Supreme Being.
 This is not to say a minor amount of evolving could not have occurred since creation (known as microevolution).
-Changes below the "family" taxonomic level (such as genus or species) could be perfectly compatible with the Bible, since it only talks about God creating "kinds" (see Genesis 1:21, 24).
-The Hebrew word translated "kinds" need not be equated with the term "species" commonly used in evolutionary theories.
+Changes below the "family" taxonomic level (such as genus or species) could be perfectly compatible with God's word, since it only talks about creating "kinds" (see Genesis 1:21, 24).
+The Hebrew word translated "kinds" need not be equated with the term "species" commonly used to defend evolution.

 You might have, however, a bigger question in mind, such as whether this theory is compatible with the account of creation found in the Bible or whether scientific creationism is at all rational.
-The overall system of evolution, of "mono-cell to man," is incompatible with the creation account found in the book of Genesis.
-It involves ignoring and manipulating the text much too much to be plausible.
+The overall system of evolution, of "mono-cell to man," is incompatible with the creation account found in Scripture.
+It involves ignoring and manipulating the text too much to be plausible.
 Would we interpret any other book so unilaterally when the story of creation is told very matter-of-fact in Genesis chapters 1 and 2?

-20. O Timothy, guard the doctrine which has been entrusted to you, avoiding profane, empty babblings, and contradictions of false knowledge that is called science (1Timothy 6:20, Holy Bible - a Faithful Version)
+The apostle Paul gave his close friend and fellow evangelist an interesting warning in the book of 1Timothy.
+He told him to "guard the doctrine which has been entrusted to you, avoiding profane, empty babblings, and contradictions of false knowledge that is called science" (1Timothy 6:20, HBFV).

-Paul warns Timothy to avoid contradictory arguments that claim to represent scientific truth but instead are nothing more than a lie.
-Scripture does not discuss evolution or things evolving (in the modern sense of the word) simply because it is "false knowledge."
-Such theories represent the "empty babblings" of humans who deceivingly wish (as Satan wanted - see Isaiah 14:13 - 14) to replace the true God with THEMSELVES.
+Paul's warning centers on avoiding contradictory arguments that claim to represent scientific truth but instead are nothing more than a lie.
+One reason why Scripture does not directly discuss evolution or things evolving is that it is "false knowledge."
+Such theories represent the "empty babblings" of humans who deceivingly wish (as Satan wanted, see Isaiah 14:13 - 14) to replace the true God with themselves.